lindenb/jvarkit/docs/VcfGeneSplitter.md

       list all available extractors
     -m, --manifest
-      Manifest Bed file output containing chrom/start/end of each gene --maxRecordsInRam
+      Manifest Bed file output containing chrom/start/end of each gene -M, --max-variant
+      Maximum number of variants required to write a vcf. don't write if num(variant) > 'x' . '<=0' is ignore
+      Default: -1
+    --maxRecordsInRam
       When writing  files that need to be sorted, this will specify the number of records stored in RAM before spilling to disk.
 Increasing this number reduces the number of file  handles needed to sort a file, and increases the amount of RAM needed
       Default: 50000
+    -n, --min-variant
+      Minimum number of variants required to write a vcf. don't write if num(variant) < 'x'
+      Default: 1
   * -o, --output
       An existing directory or a filename ending with the '.zip' suffix.
     --tmpDir